muntazirabidi/auth-backend-frontend/README.md

 If you wish to contribute to this project, please fork the repository and create a pull request with your changes.
 Ensure that you follow the coding standards and include appropriate tests for your changes.

+## References

+- The project setup and implementation were inspired by the tutorial by Tech with Tim.
+You can watch the tutorial on [YouTube](https://www.youtube.com/watch?v=c-QsfbznSXI).